owntracks/ocli/README.md

 }
 ```

-Note that a _key_ may not overwrite JSON keys defined by _ocli_, so for example, a file called `lat` will not be accepted as it would clobber the latitude JSON element.
+Note that a _key_ may not overwrite JSON keys defined by _owntracks-cli-publisher_, so for example, a file called `lat` will not be accepted as it would clobber the latitude JSON element.

-#### controlling ocli
+#### controlling owntracks-cli-publisher

-It is possible to control _ocli_ using a subset of OwnTrack's `cmd` commands.
+It is possible to control _owntracks-cli-publisher_ using a subset of OwnTrack's `cmd` commands.

 ```console
 $ t=owntracks/jpm/tiggr/cmd